 A** Fatty fish

 Salmon, trout and sardines are good examples of fatty fish that are rich sources of omega-3 fatty acids.
 This is a brilliant result for the brain as it uses omega-3s to build brain and nerve cells.
-In fact, these fats are essential for learning and memory, helping to improve mood and protect the brain against decline.
+In fact, these fats are essential for learning and memory and to support brain health.
 No wonder fatty fishes make the best study partners!

 Coffee learning curve

 The brain is very fond of two things found in coffee; antioxidants and caffeine.
 (Good job, because we bet you’re very fond of your morning latte too).
 Caffeine keeps the brain alert by blocking adenosine, the chemical that makes you sleepy.
 It also sharpens concentration for those exam conditions.
 However, go easy on your daily intake as too much can also have negative effects on mind and body, as well as your sleep quality.

 As far as superfoods are concerned, blueberries are right up there.
 And as fuel for the brain, they’re pretty awesome at achieving high grades too.
 This is because they contain anthocyanins, a group of plant compounds with antioxidant properties.
 A portion of them on your cereal or in a smoothie will be a great addition to any study session.

 Packed with plant compounds with reported antioxidant properties, this leafy green is always on the side of team you.
 Broccoli contains Vitamin K. When it comes to revising and nailing that next assignment, perhaps a side of broccoli is on the cards?

 This spice is not only the key ingredient in curry powder but also for your brain too.
 Its active ingredient, curcumin, has been shown to be able to directly enter the brain and may benefit the cells there - improving memory, mood and helping new cells to grow.
 So, before you start studying, open your mind to having a turmeric latte or tea – your brain (and taste buds) will love you for it!